Tableau Data Connections to Databases and Multiple Sources

 - Tableau can connect to various data sources like Excel, databases, and websites.

-- It can join various sheets or tables present in the data source.
+- It can join various sheets or tables present in Tableau data sources.

 - The joining conditions used in Tableau are an inner join, right join, left join and outer join.